alonsocanov/CNN-Classification/README.md

 accuracy_test.py
 ```

-Note that the training and testing data will be differennt for each file
+Note that the training and testing data will be different for each file